 In many Eastern religions, such as Zen Buddhism, there is a simultaneous emphasis on silencing the mind and yet perceiving everything.
 Those practicing martial arts, for example, practice this contradictory form of meditation, which Lord Kṛṣṇa alludes to in BG 4.26.
 It is amazing how we can advance our consciousness both by perceiving everything, and by stopping all perceptions!

 We are all familiar with the adage: “What are you prepared to give up to get the life you want?”
 The description of yajña elevates this idea to a natural principle in which one thing is sacrificed for another, and by making better choices about what we sacrifice and what we aspire for, we can perfect our lives.
-In other words, the perfection of yajña is understanding the hierarchy of meanings and pleasures by which one can sacrifice the right kind of thing (which is lower) for the right kind of purpose (which is higher).
-Everyone may be involved in some sacrifice, but everyone’s sacrifice is not perfect.
+In other words, the perfection of yajña is understanding the hierarchy of meanings, pleasures, and opportunities by which one can sacrifice something (which is lower) for something else (which is higher).
+Everyone may be involved in some sacrifice, but everyone’s sacrifice is not perfect and hence cannot be called yajña.
+Therefore, yajña means perfection of sacrifices.

 Descriptions of Material Yajña

-In the material world, meanings are always higher than pleasure.
+In the material world, meanings are regarded as generally higher than the quest for mundane sensual pleasure.
 Therefore, meaning or chit is generally considered the fire, and it constitutes the upward rising flow of energy called pingalā.
 Similarly, pleasure or ananda is generally considered the offering, and it constitutes the downward falling flow of energy called idā.
-Thus, in the material world, yajña means sacrificing pleasure for meaning.
+Thus, in the material world, one generic description of yajña means sacrificing pleasure for meaning.
 Yajña can also mean the sacrifice of a lower meaning for a higher meaning, or the sacrifice of a lower pleasure for a higher pleasure.
 All references to “higher” and “lower” are based on a hierarchy.

 Similarly, the guru is the higher meaning in the material world, while the disciple is the lower meaning.
 The disciple is expected to sacrifice their meanings for those of the guru, which means that the disciple accepts the guru’s goals as their goals.
 Similarly, the disciple sacrifices their happiness for the fulfillment of these goals.
 In that process the guru becomes the Agni and the disciple becomes the Soma.
 The process of spiritual initiation is one in which a disciple commits to deprioritize his or her happiness and meaning relative to the guru’s which means that the disciple takes a vow to prioritize the guru’s desires over one’s own desires.
 Breaking that vow—i.e. taking back a commitment—is tantamount to lying.
 However, if this commitment is always upheld, then the promise is itself the highest yajña.